-We were going broke in the summer just buying ice cream – and we were putting on the pounds.
+I was going broke in the summer just buying ice cream for my son – and we were putting on the pounds.

-Landon loves a popsicle as much as ice cream, and since I bought ice pop molds, we now make them all the time at home.
+My son loves a popsicle as much as ice cream, and since I bought ice pop molds, we now make healthy, yummy popsicles at home all the time.

 Advantages of making your own popsicle: